TnTech-ECE/CapstoneStarterRepo/README.md

 Another group to recognize for this project is the NAVSEA representatives from Dahlgren, VA: Robert Sexton and Kristen Voyles.
 By having their knowledge and expertise of both electrical/computer engineering and the engineering design process, the team was able to learn how to successfully work together as a team while using the knowledge and skills each team member has obtained over the course of their undergraduate education and apply it to a real-world engineering problem.

 For this project, the supervisor, Jesse Roberts, held an important role in this project.
 Since this is a continuation project, the team relied heavily on Mr. Roberts' input as to what direction the project needed to go and also know the expected output of the project.
 With Mr. Roberts' knowledge, the team was successful in finding faults in the previous team's work and able to find a solution in aiding the use of cameras across parking lots.

-Use this space to recognize anyone that you feel has had an impact on the project.
-Be sure to recognize the work of previous teams if you referenced it for style or content.

 ## Repo Organization

 For the layout of the team's Github, it includes three main folders: Documentation, Reports, and Software.
 The three folders are explained in the following subsections.

-Give the layout of the repo and what can be found where.
-Make it easy on those who are interested by making the headings of the various things in this section clickable links to the relevant folder or file in the repo.

 ### Reports

 In the Reports folder, it contains documents such as the Project Proposal, Conceptual Design, Experimentation, Final Report, Lessons Learned, etc.  All documentation that is in the form of a report is located in this folder.
 This folder also contains a broad explanation of the project from beginning to end in the numerous documents provided in this folder.

-In the reports section of this repository information about the individual expectations for the reports and how they should be housed is provided.

 ### Documentation

 In the Documentation folder, folders such as 3D models, signoffs, team meeting minutes, etc. are found in this folder.
 This contains very detailed explanations of the design process for the team.
 The folder Meeting Minutes contains weekly updates from the team such as discussions between the team and decisions that the team made at these specific meetings.
 The folder Electrical contains schematic drawings that were created and also PCB designs that the team used or considered using for the project.
 To summarize, the Documentation folder contains very detailed explanations of the different steps in the design process and also the different discussions and decisions made by the team over the course of the project.

-In the documentaion section information regarding the documentation that is required and how it should be organized is given.

 ### Software

 In the Software folder, an explanation of the different software files, code files, etc. is given.
 Each software folder contains an explanation of what the software does, all dependencies of the software, how to install the software, and how to use the software.
 For those that want to replicate the exact software used for this project, precise detail is given to ensure that the process of using the software is simple to repeat when recreating this project.

-In the software directory of the repo information regarding how each team is expected to document software can be found.